 Gary Lemel was destined from an early age to make his living in public speaking.
 Starting in middle school, throughout high school and continuing into college at Vanderbilt University and law school at Wake Forest University, he was active in speech, debate, and mock trial programs.
-He served as co-captain of the Intercollegiate Debate Team at Vanderbilt and upon graduating that institution was awarded the Founder’s Medal for Excellence in Oratory.
+He served as co-captain of the Intercollegiate Debate Team at Vanderbilt and upon graduating was awarded the Founder’s Medal for Excellence in Oratory.
 This medal, voted on by the faculty of the Communications Department, recognizes one student from each class for outstanding achievement in public communication and speech.

 Upon graduating the Wake Forest School of Law in 1996, Gary was fortunate enough to begin his career as an associate in a law office practicing extensively in the area of criminal defense in York County.
 While many of his law school classmates had yet to leave the research library, he had already begun to try cases at both the magistrate and General Sessions levels.
 He has served the citizens of York County and surrounding areas with pride since that time.

 In addition to his professional responsibilities, Gary remains involved in numerous volunteer and Bar Association committees.
 He served for eight years as Chairman of the York County Board of Disabilities and Special Needs and two years as vice president of the Public Defender Association.
-He is a board member of the South Carolina Association of Criminal Defense Attorneys, serving as Circuit representative for York and Union counties and as President.
+He was a board member of the South Carolina Association of Criminal Defense Attorneys, serving as Circuit representative for York and Union counties and as President.
 He also serves as a member of the Bar’s Judicial Qualifications Committee and Public Defender Standards Committee.
 He is a Commissioner with the South Carolina Commission on Disabilities and Special Needs.